-NACAC’s Guide to International University Admissionfeatures country profiles and admission how-tos for nine destinations that have proven popular among US students seeking full degrees outside their home country.
-The publication is being released in conjunction with International Education Week, a joint initiative of the US Department of State and the US Department of Education that runs through Friday.
+NACAC’s newly updated Guide to International University Admissionfeatures country profiles and admission advice for 13 destinations that have proven popular among US students seeking full degrees outside their home country.